-Parents/carers should complete form MTA1 and submit it with a certificate or letter from the medical professional stating that the pupil requires the provision of transport to enable them to access school.
+Parents/carers should apply for medical transport via the County Council's website with a certificate or letter from the medical professional stating that the pupil requires the provision of transport to enable them to access school.
 The authorisation should state specifically why the child is unable to travel to school accompanied by their parent/carer and for how long the assistance is required.

-5.2.3 Disability of parents/carers
+4.2.3 Disability of parents/carers

 Parents/carers are expected to take reasonable steps to ensure their child gets to school.
-Travel assistance may be considered where the parent/carer has a disability which prevents them from doing this.
+Travel assistance may be considered where the parent/carer has a disability which prevents them from doing this where the pupil meets the eligibility criteria in Section 2.
 Parents/carers should obtain a certificate or letter from a medical professional stating specifically why they are unable to accompany their child to school.

-5.2.4 Exceptional Circumstances
+4.2.4 Exceptional Circumstances

-Exceptional circumstances will be determined on a case by case basis by Transport and Travel Services.
+Exceptional circumstances will be determined on a case-by-case basis by Transport and Travel Services.

-5.3 Home to bus stop/bus stop to school walking distance
+4.3 Home to bus stop/bus stop to school walking distance

 Pick-up and set-down points are made as near to home and school as possible bearing in mind road safety issues and the length/time of the journey.
 Pupils are expected to walk up to one mile from door to bus stop or from bus stop to school, or a combination of distances totalling not more than one mile in either direction each day.
-Pupils may be exempted from this on the recommendation of an appropriate medical professional or educational specialist
+Pupils may be exempted from this on the recommendation of an appropriate medical professional or educational specialist.

-5.4 Parents/carers who are working at the time their children travel to and from school
+4.4 Parents/carers who are working at the time their children travel to and from school